Conditional Flow Matching for Bayesian Posterior Inference: ADDITIONAL EXPERIMENTS

 Unless otherwise noted, every experiment is driven by the same \emph{source distribution} -- an isotropic Gaussian $\mathcal N(0,I_{n+d})$ in the joint space $\mathcal Y\times\Theta$.
 All code and exact configurations are available in our \href{https://github.com/sowonjeong/flow-posterior}{GitHub repository}.

-\paragraph{Neal's Funnel} Both the data marginal velocity $f_t$ and the conditional velocity $g_t$ are implemented as four–layer fully connected networks with hidden width $64$ and \textsc{ELU} activations.
+\paragraph{Neal's Funnel} Both the data marginal velocity $f_t$ and the conditional velocity $g_t$ are implemented as four-layer fully connected networks with hidden width $64$ and \textsc{ELU} activations.
 We train for $20,000$ iterations using Adam ($\text{lr}=0.001$) \citep{kingma2014adam}.

 \paragraph{Gaussian Conjugate} The flow architecture mirrors that of the funnel experiment but with hidden width starting from $64$ and increasing proportionally to the size of $n$; the lower dimensionality allows a lighter network without loss of accuracy.